 - Reduce trip and slip hazards in the home or outdoors

 Important Note: The Physical Activity Line is always there to assist you in taking action for your health and the health of your family and friends.
-Don’t hesitate to call to gain FREE advice from a qualified exercise professional on how to prepare for physical activity in an effort to have fun and steer clear from injury.
+Don’t hesitate to call 8-1-1 for FREE advice from a qualified exercise professional on how to prepare for physical activity in an effort to have fun and steer clear from injury.

 Keep a lookout for our next blog to learn about seniors fall prevention awareness week.